aws-cloudformation/aws-cloudformation-resource-providers-redshift/endpoint-access/docs/README.md

 #### VpcId

-The VPC ID representing the VPC the endpoint belongs to.
+The VPC identifier that the endpoint is associated.

 _Required_: No